 To apply for the Dual Degree program, create a new log in and password, then submit a new application.
 You will need to pay the $50 application fee.

 Graduates of American College of Education M.Ed. in Curriculum and Instruction are eligible to earn a second degree, the M.Ed. in Elementary Education by completing a sequence of seven courses, which includes a capstone experience.
 This option applies exclusively to graduates of American College of Education.

 This course introduces students to the historical, political, and social influences on the development of the U. S. educational system.
 Topics include major philosophies of teaching and learning, the impact of educational theories on educational practice, legal aspects of education, and school effectiveness and student achievement.

 This course reviews data related to the effectiveness of educational initiatives emphasizing evidence-based instructional design models used to assess and instruct students with diverse learning needs.
 Special attention is given to inclusion of traditionally underrepresented learner populations, i.e.: special education, LEP, economically disadvantaged, and ethnic minorities.

 This course develops competencies in utilizing formative and summative assessment practices and data to inform and guide curriculum development and instruction.
 Classroom and school-based assessment tools provide teachers with the knowledge and skills required to meet the needs of diverse learners.
-Embracing assessment is the first step towards "data-based" decision-making in education.
+Embracing assessment is the first step toward "data-based" decision making in education.